basecamp/handbook/titles-for-data.md

 # Titles for Data Analysts

 We use the following criteria to assess the level and title of our data analysts at Basecamp.
-These criteria aren't exhaustive, and they aren't mere checklists.
-They're a guidance to having an individualized discussion about career progression.
+These criteria aren’t exhaustive, and they aren’t mere checklists.
+They’re a guidance to having an individualized discussion about career progression.

 ## General job description
 - Analyzes complex business problems and issues using data from internal and external sources to provide insight to decision-makers.